Covariance of Error Terms Related to the Dirichlet Eigenvalue Problem: Global Covariance

 which proves \autoref{thm:general_global_covar}. \end{proof}

 \begin{remark} Note that the covariance is always non-negative, and it is positive if and only if $F_1$ and $F_2$ share common frequencies. \end{remark}

-\begin{corollary} Let $\Omega_1,\Omega_2$ be convex planar domains with a smooth boundary and positive curvature.
+\begin{corollary} Let $\Omega_1,\Omega_2$ be two convex planar domains, each with a boundary which is smooth and has positive curvature.
 The covariance between the normalized error functions of $\Omega_1$ and $\alpha\Omega_2$ is 0 except for a countable set of $\alpha's$ for which the covariance is positive. \end{corollary} \begin{proof} The covariance is positive if and only if the normalized error functions share common frequencies.
 This happens only when $\alpha$ is of the form

 \end{proof}